 Introduction.
 The Securities and Exchange Commission adopted a rule under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") requiring annual disclosure of the ratio of the median employee's annual total compensation to the total annual compensation of the president and chief executive officer ("CEO").
 The purpose of the required disclosure is to provide a measure of the equitability of pay within the organization.
 We believe our executive compensation program must be consistent and internally equitable to motivate our employees to perform in ways that enhance shareholder value.
-We are committed to internal pay equity, and the Compensation Committee monitors the relationship between the pay of our executive employees.
+We are committed to internal pay equity, and the Compensation Committee monitors the relationship between the pay of our executive officers and the pay of our non-executive employees.